Qnatz/Q/agent_prompts/orchestrator_planning_phase_prompt.md

 </task>

 <instructions>
-Create your plan following these guidelines:

-1. **Structure each action item to include:**
+### Core Requirements:
+1. Output must strictly follow the provided PLAN_SCHEMA.
+2. PLAN MUST CONTAIN THESE 3 PARTS
+   - **project** → a creative name with a timestamp, and a description (use the `REFINED_PROMPT` or `USER_REQUEST_PROMPT` for the description)
+   - **files** → list of key files or folders to be created or modified
+   - **tasks** → a detailed, step-by-step roadmap

+### Task Requirements:
+- **Granularity**
+  - Break the project into **at least 6–10 actionable tasks**.
+  - Avoid vague single-task “implement everything” plans.

+- **Modules**
+  - Assign each task to one of:
+    - `ProgrammingModule` (coding, database, API, frontend)
+    - `QAModule` (unit tests, integration tests)
+    - `ReviewModule` (code review, security, performance)
+    - `ManagementModule` (deployment plan, risk assessment)

+- **Outputs**
+  - Every task must specify a **concrete output file or artifact** (e.g., `backend/app.py`, `tests/unit/`, `deployment_plan.md`).

+- **Files**
-   - The specific task to accomplish
+  - The "files" array must include all relevant files to be created or modified.
-   - Key technical details needed for execution
-   - File paths, function names, or other concrete references from the context you've gathered.
-   - If you're mentioning a file, or code within a file that already exists, you are required to include the file path in the plan item.
-    - This is incredibly important as we do not want to force the programmer to search for this information again, if you've already found it.

-2. **Write actionable items that:**
-   - Focus on implementation steps, not information gathering
-   - Can be executed independently without additional context discovery
-   - Build upon each other in logical sequence
-   - Are not open ended, and require additional context to execute

-3. **Optimize for efficiency by:**
+  - At minimum, include one valid file path.

+- **Consistency**
+  - Ensure tasks, files, and outputs align.
+  - Avoid placeholders like “app files” — use specific filenames or folders.

+- **Efficiency**
-   - Completing the request in the minimum number of steps.
-This is absolutely vital to the success of the plan.
-You should generate as few plan items as possible.
+  - Complete the request in the minimum number of steps.
-   - Reusing existing code and patterns wherever possible
+  - Reuse existing code and patterns wherever possible.
-   - Writing reusable components when code will be used multiple times

-4. **Include only what's requested:**
+  - Combine simple related steps into single tasks.

+- **Scope Discipline**
-   - Add testing steps only if the user explicitly requested tests
+  - Add tests only if explicitly requested.
-   - Add documentation steps only if the user explicitly requested documentation
+  - Add documentation only if explicitly requested.
-   - Focus solely on fulfilling the stated requirements

-5. **Follow the custom rules:**
-   - Carefully read, and follow any instructions provided in the 'custom_rules' section.
-E.g. if the rules state you must run a linter or formatter, etc., include a plan item to do so.

-6. **Combine simple, related steps:**
-   - If you have multiple simple steps that are related, and should be executed one after the other, combine them into a single step.
-   - For example, if you have multiple steps to run a linter, formatter, etc., combine them into a single step.
-The same goes for passing arguments, or editing files.
+  - Do not go beyond what is required.

+### Mandatory completeness
+- Each "tasks" entry must clearly describe its execution, name the responsible module, and specify an expected output.
+- No generic or high-level summaries.
+Every step must be executable without further context discovery.

 {GITHUB_WORKFLOWS_PERMISSIONS_PROMPT}

 </instructions>

 <output_format>
 Your output MUST be a JSON object that strictly adheres to the following schema.
 Do NOT include any other text or markdown outside the JSON object.
 This is CRITICAL for the system to function correctly.

 {PLAN_SCHEMA}

-- **project**: An object containing the project's `name` and `description`.
-- **files**: An array of objects, each describing a file to be created or modified, including its `path` and `purpose`.
-- **tasks**: An array of objects, each representing a specific task in the execution plan.
-Each task must have a `task` description, a more detailed `description`, the `module` responsible for it, and the `output` expected.

-Ensure the JSON is valid and complete.
-Do NOT include any other text or markdown outside the JSON object.
+⚠️ IMPORTANT:
+- Do not return placeholder objects.
+- Each "files" entry must be concrete (valid file path and purpose).
+- Each "tasks" entry must describe an actual step (not a high-level summary).
 </output_format>

 {SCRATCHPAD}

 Remember: Your goal is to create a focused, executable plan that efficiently accomplishes the user's request using the context you've already gathered.

-Your sole output MUST be a JSON object.
-Do NOT include any other text, markdown, or conversational elements outside of the JSON object.
+Your final output MUST be the JSON plan, and nothing else.